 This course introduces the history of operating systems and how they interface to the end user.
-Operating systems are examined to understand the internal operation, structure, design, and I/O management.
-The use of device drivers, memory management, processing hierarchy and file system structures are also explored.
-Current operating systems are examined and how they communicate with each other.
+Students examine current operating systems to understand the internal operation, structure, design, and I/O management.
+Topics include the use of device drivers, memory management, processing hierarchy, and file system structures.